 - We don’t really know what do with it.

 - Most recipes only call for the top part.

 The florets make up about 30 percent of the whole vegetable, which means we are potentially throwing out 70 percent of this highly valuable food.

-We know that broccoli contains phytochemicals and antioxidants that make it an anti-cancer food.
+We know that broccoli contains phytochemicals and antioxidants that make it and other plant-based foods good for fighting cancer.
 The polyphenols and glucosinolates found in broccoli play a large role in disease prevention.

 Recent research shows the stems and leaves of the broccoli plant are just as biochemically active as the florets.
 In addition, they are a great source of fiber.

 Think of stems as transit corridors — nutrients from the ground enter the plant’s roots and travel along the stems to the tips and leaves.